margusliinev/margusliinev/README.md

 - 🛠️ I’m building a new personal website and my own AI Agent.

-- 📚 I’m learning Go, Docker, Kubernetes, and GitHub Actions.
+- 📚 I’m learning cloud computing through AWS and its services.

 ### Technologies